brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 The name and the tag name need to be unique within your system.
 Also, Fusion UX Apps need at least one attribute.

 #### Page Slots
-As mentioned before, Fusion UX Apps are integrated into predefined places called Page Slots.
+As mentioned before, Fusion UX Apps are integrated into predefined places called page slots.
 They are defined by
 - ID and name
-- Page (defined by Id, name, and module)
+- Page (defined by ID, name, and module)
-- Collection of Slot Attributes, each one defined by
+- Collection of slot attributes, each one defined by
   - ID, name, and description
   - type (STRING, NUMBER, FUNCTION or URL)

 Setting up a Usage triggers the creation of a page slot configuration, which assigns the page slot to a component and captures the relations for the component attributes.
 The resolution is as follows:
 1. Take value from the assigned slot attribute
-   - the slot attributes are specified per page slot <span style="color:red">*(see [Page Slot Definition](todo: link))*</span>
+   - the slot attributes are specified per page slot *(see navigation about page slots definition)*
 2. Use default value
 3. If not required: `null`